 In March 2016, we entered into an agreement with Biologix FZCo, or Biologix, to register and commercialize VASCEPA in several Middle Eastern and North African countries.
 Under the terms of the distribution agreement, we granted to Biologix a non-exclusive license to use our trademarks in connection with the importation, distribution, promotion, marketing and sale of VASCEPA in the Middle East and North Africa territory.
 Biologix was approved under the MARINE indication in the following countries: Lebanon in March 2018, United Arab Emirates in July 2018, Qatar in December 2019, Bahrain in April 2021, Kuwait in December 2021 and Saudi Arabia in March 2022.
-VASCEPA was approved under the REDUCE-IT indication in the following countries: Qatar in April 2021, Lebanon in August 2021 and United Arab Emirates in October 2021.
+VASCEPA was approved under the REDUCE-IT indication in the following countries: Qatar in April 2021, Lebanon in August 2021, United Arab Emirates in October 2021 and Bahrain in April 2022.
 VASCEPA was launched in Lebanon and the United Arab Emirates in June 2018 and February 2019, respectively.
 VASCEPA is under registration in additional countries in the Middle East and North Africa regions.
 Commercialization across the Middle East and North Africa is subject to similar risks as in the China Territory, and has been negatively impacted by COVID-19 and the destabilized local economies in the region.

 In September 2017, we entered into an agreement with HLS Therapeutics Inc., or HLS, to register, commercialize and distribute VASCEPA in Canada.
 Under the agreement, HLS is responsible for regulatory and commercialization activities and associated costs.
 We are responsible for providing assistance towards local filings, supplying finished product under negotiated supply terms, maintaining intellectual property, and continuing the development and funding of REDUCE-IT related activities.
 In December 2019, VASCEPA was approved for use in Canada to reduce the risk of cardiovascular events in statin-treated patients with elevated triglycerides, who are at high risk of cardiovascular events due to established cardiovascular disease, or diabetes, and at least one other cardiovascular risk factor.
 In January 2020, HLS obtained an extended regulatory exclusivity designation.
 In February 2020, HLS launched VASCEPA in Canada, with strong initial uptake before the impact of COVID-19 pandemic.
-In July 2020, Patented Medicine Prices Review Board confirmed VASCEPA price is compliant with current guidelines, and CADTH recommended reimbursement for VASCEPA in Canada in secondary prevention population.
-However, if HLS is not able to effectively commercialize VASCEPA in Canada through effective pricing (initially and over time), reimbursement or otherwise we may not be able to generate revenue from the sale of VASCEPA in Canada.
+In July 2020, Patented Medicine Prices Review Board confirmed VASCEPA price is compliant with current guidelines, and CADTH recommended reimbursement for